ndeepakrao/python/README.md

 go back to [home](https://github.com/ndeepakrao/python/blob/master/README.md)

-This is a fully functioning pythin application developed using :
+This is a fully functioning python application developed using :

 - PySimpleGUI
 - boto3